yochannah/carpentries.org/_posts/2021/09/2021-09-30-carpentryconnect.md

 ![Map of attendees]({{ site.urlimg }}/blog/2021/09/CCZAplot.png)

 The [Opening address](https://docs.google.com/presentation/d/16Qc74WzFaSBM_09-3IEUKE-xSe4mCbUM-SsUPA8-bxo/edit#slide=id.ged24d0629d_0_135) was delivered by our Executive Director, Dr Kari, L. Jordan.
 The message echoed The Carpentries ongoing commitment to capacitating scholars in foundational data sciences skills and programming in Africa.
-During [this session]
-(https://pad.carpentries.org/CCZA_Keynote), community members shared the challenges and opportunities faced being Carpentries community members.
+During [this session](https://pad.carpentries.org/CCZA_Keynote), community members shared the challenges and opportunities faced being Carpentries community members.

 >"*The session to me was very eye opening.
 In the short time I attended...., I learnt a lot.
 I still anticipate to learn more with The Carpentries*."